HappyFunCorp/CMS/README.md

 Contentful has environments limit, read rate and complexity limits, those can be lifted based on the project requirements contacting the Contentful support team.

+### HyGraph

+HyGraph CMS has usage limits for the free tier (1 million api calls/100GB asset traffic) and paid plans with no limits.

 ## Write Rate Limits

 Write rate limits restrict the number of write operations that can be performed on the platform within a certain time frame.